TheRobBrennan/microsoft-parter-network/modules/Create an Azure Storage account/README.md

 # Exercise - Create a storage account using the Azure portal

+In this unit, you'll use the Azure portal to create a storage account that is appropriate for a fictitious southern California surf report web app.

+The surf report site lets users upload photos and videos of local beach conditions.
+Viewers will use the content to help them choose the beach with the best surfing conditions.
+Your list of design and feature goals is:

+- Video content must load quickly.
+- The site must handle unexpected spikes in upload volume.
+- Outdated content must be removed as surf conditions change so the site always shows current conditions.

+To fulfill these requirements, **you decide to buffer uploaded content in an Azure Queue for processing and then transfer it to an Azure Blob for persistent storage**.
+You need a storage account that can hold both queues and blobs while delivering low-latency access to your content.

+## Use the Azure portal to create a storage account

+### Configure the basic options

+### Configure the networking options

+### Configure the advanced options

+### Create

+### Verify

 # Knowledge check - Create a storage account

 # Summary